The Streets at Southpoint

+Shopping mall in Durham, North Carolina, U.S.

 The Streets at Southpoint is a shopping mall in Durham, North Carolina.
-Located near I-40, on Fayetteville Road, the mall was developed by Urban Retail Properties and is currently owned and managed by Brookfield Properties, a subsidiary of Brookfield Asset Management.
+Located near I-40, on Fayetteville Road, the mall was developed by Urban Retail Properties (later The Rouse Co. following acquisition) and is currently owned and managed by GGP, a subsidiary of Brookfield Properties.
 The Streets at Southpoint opened in 2002.
-The mall features the traditional retailers Nordstrom, Macy's, Belk, and J. C. Penney, in addition to a 17-screen AMC Theatres and IMAX.
-A Dick’s House of Sport opened on October 1, 2025.
+The mall features the traditional retailers Nordstrom, Macy's, Belk, and JCPenney, in addition to a 17-screen AMC Theatres and IMAX.

 History

 The Streets at Southpoint took four years of planning and over two years of construction.
+The mall was designed by RTKL Associates, and groundbreaking began in June 2000.

+In January 2002, The Rouse Company of Baltimore, in a joint venture with Simon Property Group and Westfield Group, announced that it would acquire and finish construction of The Streets at Southpoint as part of an acquisition of select Urban Retail's assets.

-It opened on March 8, 2002, with anchors Hecht's, Sears, JCPenney, Belk, and Nordstrom.
+The Streets at Southpoint opened on March 8, 2002, with anchors Hecht's, Sears, JCPenney, Belk, and Nordstrom.
 The mall had around 300,000 visitors during its first three days of operation.
 The mall is home to many firsts for the area, including North Carolina's first Nordstrom and Apple Store.
 Other stores that were new to the Research Triangle area included Aveda, California Pizza Kitchen, Hollister Co., and Pottery Barn Kids.
 The Streets at Southpoint was the first mall to come to the Durham area in nearly three decades.
 The opening of the mall was chosen as the most important story of the year in Durham's Top 10 Business Stories of 2002.

-On December 28, 2018, it was announced Sears would shutter as part of an ongoing decision to phase out of its traditional brick-and-mortar format.
-On February 1, 2019, it was revealed that the previous Sears outpost was being considered as part of a future enhanced development envisioned for the property.
-On June 23, 2023, Brookfield, the mall development firm, had won the approval for an enhanced development to occur outside the mall which is set to include an additional 100,000 square feet of retail space, 300,000 square feet of offices, up to 200 hotel rooms, and more than 1,382 apartments.
-Brookfield had determined that it's appropriate to invest in the property as places like Fenton and Raleigh Iron Works come into the market.
+On December 28, 2018, it was announced that the Sears anchor store would close.
+On February 1, 2019, it was announced that the previous Sears anchor store was being considered for redevelopment.
+On June 23, 2023, Brookfield, the mall development firm, won the approval for an enhanced development to occur outside the mall which is set to include an additional 100,000 square feet of retail space, 300,000 square feet of offices, up to 200 hotel rooms, and more than 1,382 apartments.
+Brookfield determined that it's appropriate to invest in the property as places like Fenton and Raleigh Iron Works come into the market.

-By 2023, since the government lockdown, The Streets at Southpoint had announced several newest additions, among them are Peloton, Warby Parker, Offline by Aerie, Evereve, LoveSac, and Lovisa, in addition to a new much larger store format for Apple.
+Since the COVID-19 lockdowns, The Streets at Southpoint has announced several new additions, among them are Peloton, Warby Parker, Offline by Aerie, Evereve, LoveSac, and Lovisa, and a larger store format for Apple.

-In December 2024, it was announced that Dick's House of Sport, a concept by Dick's Sporting Goods will be replacing Sears.
-The store is set to open October, 2025.